Pedestrian Upgrades for Bay Street, Double Bay

 This project involves moving the street’s existing cul-de-sac closer to the Double Bay centre, allowing us to expand the paved area between the street and ferry wharf.
 Through pedestrian-friendly design and increased planting and landscaping, the upgrades will result in a leafy and attractive space that enhances the character of the area.

-• Moving the cul-de-sac 26 metres closer to the William Street
+• Moving the cul-de-sac 26 metres closer to William Street

 • Creating a paved pedestrian zone at the northern end of Bay Street